Organization security clearances

 To obtain a DSC, your organization must hold a DOS or a FSC.

-This capability is site-specific.
-It is required for each of your work sites where you will be performing work with security requirements.
+This capability is site-specific and contract-specific.
+It is required for each business location where your organization will perform work with security requirements.

 Organizations obtain DSC through the organization security screening process, and by completing a successful site inspection by a field industrial security officer (FISO).